Requirements for Admission

 - Submission of the official high school transcript or proof of GED.
-If the high school transcript or GED is deemed unattainable, this requirement can be waived for students who've completed an Associate's degree.
-Students who wish to enter Doane University from a home-schooling environment must submit a transcript or GED certificate.
+This requirement can be waived for students who’ve completed an Associate’s degree.
+First-year students who wish to enter Doane University from a home-schooling environment must submit a GED, ACT, or SAT score.

-- Receipt of official transcripts from all schools attended since high school graduation (including trade or technical schools).
-All transcripts must be sent directly from the transcript issuing institution to Doane University.
+- Receipt of transcripts from all schools attended since high school graduation (including trade or technical schools).
+All transcripts must be sent directly.

 Every applicant is considered equally, without reference to race, color, religion, sex, sexual orientation, national origin, disability, age or marital status.